 Most if not all of the local internships listed on this page have the potential to earn academic credit.
 You need not be a WGS minor to apply, but please e-mail the Director of WGS if you are accepted as an intern so that we can keep referral statistics.
 Students even in apparently distant majors (e.g., Finance; CCPA) will find opportunities here, and they are not limited to women.

 For academic credit you will need to set up a class using the WGST internship number (4309) or a course number for an internship in your major or other minor, if relevant.
 You will also need a faculty sponsor.
-For further information, contact email@example.com.
+For further information, contact the WGS office at email@example.com.

 Hopeful Solutions is seeking interns.
 Hopeful Solutions empowers homeless, single mothers who are overcoming the challenges of substance abuse with the resources they need to reduce the chance of relapse and increase the opportunity of self-sufficient living with their children.
 Interns will work directly with clients, helping them learn life-skills—how to follow up on a phone call, how to manage time, following up on the work of social workers, and so on.
 There may also be some need to help with maintaining data, but overall this is a great mentoring opportunity.